Manish047/ToDoDo/README.md

 # ToDoDo: A ToDo List App Made Using React.js

-A Simple ToDo App made using React.js.
+A Simple ToDo App made using React.js.<br/>
-Could be helpful for the people learning React.
+Could be helpful for the people learning React.<br/>
 This app also consists of Redux(State Management).

 ## To run this app..